fan-zhang-sv/fan-zhang-sv/README.md

 I obtained my Bachelor degree in Electrical Engineering at South China University of Technology, Guangzhou, China 🇨🇳
 and am a current grad student at Northeastern University, Silicon Valley campus 🇺🇸, studying Computer Software Engineering. 🏫

-I am currently in love with mobile 📱 ⌚️ and front-end 🖥 engineering. (and Flutter and SwiftUI rock!) 🔥
+I am currently in love with mobile 📱 ⌚️ and front-end 🖥 engineering.
+(SwiftUI & React rock!) 🔥

 ### Find me on 📱